hmrc/self-assessment-liability-service-guide/README.md

 NB the version of Ruby is automatically picked up from `.ruby-version`.
 But the Node version isn't!
 Make sure that the version you specify on the build job is the same as what is in `.node-version`.

+## Deploying

+The service guide can be deployed to either QA or Production environments.

+1. Ensure the changes to deploy are either in the _main_ branch or pushed to a branch with an associated Jenkins build.
+2. Locate the Jenkins build associated with the desired service guide change.
+This will either be in the [self-assessment-liability-service-guide](https://build.tax.service.gov.uk/job/Digital%20Interfaces/job/Self%20Assessment%20Liability%20API/job/self-assessment-liability-service-guide/) job or the [self-assessment-liability-service-guide-pr-builder](https://build.tax.service.gov.uk/job/Digital%20Interfaces/job/Self%20Assessment%20Liability%20API/job/self-assessment-liability-service-guide-pr-builder/) job.
+Make a note of the build number of the job e.g. `0.13.0`.
+3. Navigate to the [Deploy Service](https://catalogue.tax.service.gov.uk/deploy-service?serviceName=self-assessment-liability-service-guide) page for this service guide.
+4. Select the desired version to deploy.
+5. Select the desired environment to deploy to.
+6. Wait for the deployment to complete.
+7. Verify your deployment by viewing either the [QA service guide](https://developer.qa.tax.service.gov.uk/guides/self-assessment-liability-service-guide/) or the [Production service guide](https://developer.service.hmrc.gov.uk/guides/self-assessment-liability-service-guide/).

+Note that when a git branch is merged into _main_, an automatic deployment to QA occurs; otherwise the service guide must be deployed into QA before being deployed into Production.

 ## FAQ